contino/interview-scheduler-slackbot/README.md

 Build payload for google calendar

-Make api call to google calendar
+Make api call to google calendar to create event/s

 ## Sample message delivered to user